-Am I expected to provide my boarder with transportation?
+Am I expected to provide my player with transportation?

-No. Some players will drive their own cars, and for those who don’t, the league will arrange transportation.
-You can, however, provide a car or rides if you feel so inclined.
+No. Several of the players will drive their own cars, and for those who don't, the league will arrange it so transportation is always available to them.
+You can, however, provide a car or rides if you'd like.

 How long will the players require housing?

-Players arrive on or around June 1, until the end of the first week of August.
+Players arrive on or around June 1, and the season will span until the end of the first week of August.

 Can I host more than one player?